-charitable property, by March 31st of each year, and that the amount of profits to be distributed be determined jointly with the PGT and paid to the charity in the same year on or before June 30th.
-Subsection 2(2) of the Charitable Gifts Act provides that the prohibition in subsection 2(1) does not apply to an organization of any religious denomination.
-Subsections 2(4) and (5) of the Charitable Gifts Act provide a vague and broad statutory definition of "interest in a business."102 Apart from this statutory definition, there is little assistance from case law and no commentary on the issue of what constitutes an "interest in a business."
+provide a vague and broad statutory definition of "interest in a business."
+Apart from this statutory definition, there is little assistance from case law and no commentary on the issue of what constitutes an "interest in a business."

 The exact scope of the application of the prohibition is difficult to ascertain given the paucity of case law, and the fact that the terms of the Charitable Gifts Act are much broader in scope than the legislative debates at the time of its initial enactment would otherwise suggest.
-As such, although the justification for the Charitable Gifts Act was narrowly focused on protecting the revenue and saving charities from possible abuse,103 the scope of its prohibition is extremely broad.
+As such, although the justification for the Charitable Gifts Act was narrowly focused on protecting the revenue and saving charities from possible abuse, 102 the scope of its prohibition is extremely broad.
 This limited caselaw available on point and the PGT's position suggest that despite the original intention of the statute, and the fact that the statute suggests that an acquisition (as opposed to a gift) is exempted from the application of the divestiture rules, the courts and the PGT's office are not concerned with how the interest in the for-profit business is acquired.
 In this regard, the Ontario Court of Appeal in Ballard Estate v.
-Ballard Estate104 held that the "purpose of the Charitable Gifts Act is to prevent charitable corporations or trusts, other than religious institutions, from
+Ballard Estate 103 held that the "purpose of the Charitable Gifts Act is to prevent charitable corporations or trusts, other than religious institutions, from owning, holding or controlling, directly or indirectly, more than a ten per cent interest in a business that is carried on for profit or gain."
+104 The court further held that the "legislation is aimed at ensuring that charities are not used as a means of sheltering a business enterprise, that is to say, of creating a situation where

-102 Subsection 2(4) and (5) of the Charitable Gifts Act (Ontario) provides as follows:
+101 Subsection 2(4) and (5) of the Charitable Gifts Act (Ontario) provides as follows: